Image-Py/demoplugin/doc/menus/Report Demo.md

 **Underlying parameter**

-`int,float,str,txt,bool`：these basic parameters, syntax format consistent take STR as an example, `{str Name = YX Dragon # please input your name here}`，where type and variable Name are required, default value and comment are optional.
+`int,float,str,txt,bool`：these basic parameters, syntax format consistent take STR as an example, `{str Name = YX Dragon # please input your name here}`，where type and variable name are required, default value and comment are optional.
 The difference between `str` and `txt` is that in the ImagePy interactive dialog, `txt` can receive multiple lines of text.

 **Selection parameter**